Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 ## Source, Sink, Table and Window: Understanding with the help of a Stream Worker example

-In the application below, a Macrometa document based collection plays role of `source` to our SW IntrusionDetectionSystem.
+In the application below, a Macrometa document-based collection plays role of `source` to our SW IntrusionDetectionSystem.
 Consider InboundTrafficData as an audit collection where client IPs are added as they make requests to the server.
 As a new record is added, an event is emitted by collection streams associated with this collection.
 This event is consumed by the `source` InboundTraffic.